-All appeals should be made in writing to the Group Head of Higher Education at Higher.Education@ncclondon.ac.uk within fifteen (15) working days of the decision letter being sent.
-The appeal will be assigned to a member of College management who was not involved in the original mitigation panel.
+All appeals should be made in writing to the Group Deputy Director: HE at Higher.Education@ncclondon.ac.uk within fifteen (15) working days of the decision letter being sent.
+The appeal will be assigned to a member of college management who was not involved in the original mitigation panel.
 They will review the mitigation application and supporting evidence in making a decision.

-9. Appeal decisions
+8. Appeal decisions

 - 8.1 The decision of the reviewer shall be either: - a) That the appeal is upheld in whole or in part.
 The matter will be referred back to the mitigation panel to reconsider its original decision. - b) That the appeal is rejected.
-In this case the decision of the mitigation panel stands. - 8.2 The decision of the appeal will be communicated to the student in writing with reasons, within five (5) working days of the appeal panel.
+In this case the decision of the mitigation panel stands.

+8.2 The decision of the appeal will be communicated to the student in writing with reasons, within five (5) working days of the appeal panel.

-10. Further Appeal
+9. Further Appeal

-The College appeal is the final stage of the internal College procedure.
+The college appeal is the final stage of the internal college procedure.

 If the student believes that the matter requires further attention then they must make representation to external agencies.
-In the case of a mitigation appeal it would be appropriate to contact the validating university who has responsibility for the programme or course concerned.
-The university can be contacted via email: studentwellbeing@bathspa.ac.uk or complaintsofficer@bathspa.ac.uk
+In the case of a mitigation appeal it would be appropriate to contact the awarding body or validating university who have responsibility for the programme or course concerned.